Reading MTF: How Low and High Spatial Frequencies Shape a Lens's Black & White Signature

 How a lens's MTF at low and high spatial frequencies governs apparent sharpness and the microcontrast that defines a monochrome rendering.

-What MTF Actually Measures
+What the Curve Measures

 MTF describes how much of an object’s contrast survives the trip through the lens to the image plane, as a function of spatial frequency.
-Contrast here is defined as modulation: for a pattern of light and dark, the modulation equals (I_max − I_min) / (I_max + I_min).
-A target with perfect black-and-white bars has a modulation of 1.0; after passing through the lens, the bars are rendered with reduced separation between light and dark, and the ratio of output modulation to input modulation is the MTF value at that frequency.
-The basic terms and mathematical relations are codified in ISO 9334.
-Mathematically the MTF is the magnitude of the Fourier transform of the lens’s point spread function — the image it forms of an ideal point — so the curve is a complete description of how the optic smears detail, not a sampled approximation of it.
+Contrast here is defined as modulation: for a pattern of light and dark, the modulation equals (Maximum − Minimum) / (Maximum + Minimum).
+A target with perfect black-and-white bars has a modulation of 1.0; after passing through the lens, the bars are rendered with reduced separation between light and dark, and the ratio of output modulation to input modulation is the MTF value at that frequency, a number between 0 and 1, or 0 and 100 per cent.
+Spatial frequency is given in line pairs per millimetre (lp/mm) at the film plane.
+Every real curve starts near 1.0 at very low frequencies and falls as frequencies rise, because finer detail is progressively harder to transmit.

 Related posts